Dovetail Healing Arts

 Karla Joy Vandenbergh

 I am an acupuncturist and alchemical healer with two decades of experience as a taoist medicine practitioner, transformational healer and teacher.
-Offering partnership in the unfolding of your personal health journey, my wish is to empower you with resilience and resource, tools to thrive in all the shades of life - chaos, uncertainty, celebration, grief, love, despair, joy, and beauty.
+Offering partnership in the unfolding of your personal health journey, my wish is to empower you with resilience and resource, tools to thrive in all the shades of life - chaos, uncertainty, grief, love, and joy.
 This work creates a sacred container, allowing room for the golden threads to emerge from trauma and suffering.

 The alchemical approach